 Hanceville Middle School

-- Hanceville Middle School's student population of 282 students has declined by 7% over five school years.
+- Hanceville Middle School's student population of 287 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 6-8|

 |Total Students||287 students|

 - Hanceville Middle School is ranked within the top 50% of all 1,270 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (AL)|